zgr92/graphql-workshop/Readme.md

 Open http://localhost:3000/northwind.

 # Structure
-Folder `Playground` contains example queries and excises that will be used in GraphQL playground to learn and practice some GraphQL features.
+This repository contains folder `Playground` with example queries and excises that will be used in GraphQL playground to learn and practice some GraphQL features.
-`Solution` folder in `Playground` contains solved excercises, so it's better if you don't go there unless you tried to do the exercise first.
+`Solution` folder in `Playground` contains solved exercises, so it's better if you don't go there unless you tried to do the exercise first.
-In `App` folder an example of GraphQL query usage on a website with Javascript can be found.
+In `App` folder you can find an example of GraphQL query usage on a website written in Javascript.